4DGB/4dgb-readthedocs/docs/workflow/project.rst

 Annotations section
 -------------------

 This defines data about annotations that are available for selection in the 4D Genome Browser UI.
 The user can define both ``gff`` and ``csv`` sources for annotations.
-See the section on the ``featuers.csv`` file in :ref: `File formats`
+See the section on the ``features.csv`` file in
+:ref: `the section on file formats<files>`

 .. code-block::

+    annotations:
+        genes:
+            file: "chr22.gff"
+            description: "Your description or citation here"
+        features:
+            file: "features.csv"
+            description: "Your description or citation here"